 This can be achieved in several positions, so experiment with your clients and find the one(s) that are most comfortable on an individual basis.

-Shell stretch is highly effective but gravity may ‘push’ the client beyond their capability and LB comfort.
+The shell stretch is highly effective, but gravity may ‘push’ the client beyond their capability and lower back comfort.
 If discomfort is reported, opt for lying on the back instead, hugging the knees to the chest, or even better, drawing the knees towards the armpits.
 The head can remain down on the floor, thus reducing the active use of the abdominal muscles, or the head can be raised – bringing the forehead towards the knees – which will increase the stretch for the thoracic back extensors.

 Hip flexors are often tight in those with LBP and unfortunately having shortened hip flexors can add to the discomfort.
 This is because two of the three hip flexors are attached to the lumbar vertebrae.
 A ‘gently does it’ approach should be adopted, opting for a supine position with one leg bent at the knee and hugged towards the chest.